LeavingLeaf/Project-4/README.md

 Install and execution Instructions:

--- Used Mongodb with Hadoop.
+ -Used Mongodb with Hadoop.

--- Started the Mongo shell with the command 'mongo' and 'mongod'.
+ -Started the Mongo shell with the command 'mongo' and 'mongod'.

--- Created a Database 'Peoplemongodb' and a collection 'famous-people' inside the database.
+ -Created a Database 'Peoplemongodb' and a collection 'famous-people' inside the database.

--- Inserted 10 documents to this collection from the link https://docs.mongodb.com/manual/reference/bios-example-collection/.
+ -Inserted 10 documents to this collection from the link https://docs.mongodb.com/manual/reference/bios-example-collection/.

--- Performed CRUD Operations on the documents.
+ -Performed CRUD Operations on the documents.

 ### P1.1